sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 var p = new Point(); // => { 0, 0 }
 ```
-- The Spread Operator - Allows parameters to be summarised in places where multiple arguments or elements are expected
+- <strong>The Spread Operator</strong> - Allows parameters to be summarised in places where multiple arguments or elements are expected
 ```javascript
 function add(...values) {}
 add(2, 5, 3);